wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

     * Personally identifiable information (PII) like full name, passport number or SSN

 * Date and time when parameter information was last updated
-* Type of data sent in this parameter
+* [Type/format](../about-wallarm-waf/api-discovery.md#parameter-types-and-formats) of data sent in this parameter

 ## Tracking changes in API structure